averkoc/lxprivate/docs/drafts/ws2a_ideas.md

 > The `~` symbol represents your home directory, so you don’t have to see the full path.

-**What happens when you type a command and press Enter?**
-* The shell treats it as a program name and tries to run it.
+**What happens when you type a command and press Enter?** The shell treats it as a program name and tries to run it.

-**Where does the shell look for the program?**
-* In the directories listed in the `PATH` environment variable.
+**Where does the shell look for the program?** In the directories listed in the `PATH` environment variable.

-**What about extra data after the command?**
-* These are options and arguments that the shell passes to the program.
+**What about extra data after the command?** These are options and arguments that the shell passes to the program.

 ---
+## Shell: command chaining, redirection, pipes

 # 🐚 Shell Workshop 1 — Understanding the Shell & Thinking in Commands